Toyota Yaris Cross: Awards

 The Yaris Cross was awarded as the 2022 "World Urban Car of The Year".

 AC200 series (2023)

-The AC200 series Yaris Cross was unveiled in Indonesia on 15 May 2023, and started production on 13 June 2023 at Toyota Motor Manufacturing Indonesia facility in Karawang, West Java, for both local and export markets amounting to 25 countries.
+The AC200 series Yaris Cross was first unveiled in Indonesia on 15 May 2023, and started production on 13 June 2023 at Toyota Motor Manufacturing Indonesia facility in Karawang, West Java, for both local and export markets amounting to 25 countries.
 Indonesian sales commenced on the same date.
-A total of 116 suppliers contribute up to 80 percent of the local content value, including batteries and engines.

 The development of the model was done by Daihatsu through a joint Toyota-Daihatsu internal company known as Emerging-market Compact Car Company (ECC), under the lead of chief engineer Toru Uda.
 It shares the DNGA-B platform with the AC100 series Vios/Yaris sedan.
 The front section of the platform such as the engine compartment is shared with the Avanza/Veloz, while the under section and wheelbase was reworked.
 The ground clearance is rated at 210 mm.